montblanc18/persephonep/README.md

 Please use ```git clone & python setup.py install``` , ```pip install persephonep```, or download from this page.

-This browser depends on PyQt5.
-This browser needs only PyQt5 if you use PyQt 5.11.3 or earlier, however, this browser needs PyQt5 and PyQtWebEngine library if you wanna use PyQt 5.12 and PyQtWebEngine 5.12.

 ## How to Use

 Type below and Persophonep starts.